ThePainTester/food-delivery/README.md

 Across pods the bus stays the same — Redis Pub/Sub broadcasts each message to every subscribed pod, which then fans out to its own locally-connected SSE clients.
-There's no sticky-session requirement on the Ingress: a customer can be load-balanced to any order-service replica and still receive their events, because every replica's hub subscribes to the same recipient channels on demand.
+There's no sticky-session requirement on the Ingress: a customer (or rider) can be load-balanced to any replica and still receive their events, because every replica's hub subscribes to the same recipient channels on demand.
+This is what lets both order-service and dispatch-service scale horizontally without session affinity.

 ## Project Structure